vgeck/progressBar/README.md

     >>> for i in range(12): progressBar.progress(i)
     [##]

-    create a progress bar with 5 elements for a loop with 10 iterations check the print out after iteration 5, 7 and 10 respectively
+create a progress bar with 5 elements for a loop with 10 iterations, check the print out after iteration 5, 7 and 10 respectively

     >>> progressBar = ProgressBar(5, 10)
     [     ]